komyg/rm-shop-v1/tutorial.md

 If the command ran successfully, you should see that a *graphql.tsx* file was created inside our *generated* folder and that it contains our query.

-## Displaying the Query Data
+## Displaying the query data

 Now that we have our first query, we would like to display its data.
-To do this, create a new folder called *components* and another *character-table* inside it.
-Then create a new file called *character-table.tsx* and paste the contents below.
+To do this, create a new folder called *src/components*.

+### Creating the character table

+Create a new folder: *src/components/character-table* and create the file: *character-table.tsx* inside it.
+This component will create the table element, its headers and execute a query to our backend to retrieve the character data, it will then pass this data to another component that is responsible for display the table rows.

+Add the following to the *character-table.tsx* file: